 We can generate an SSL certificate ourselves (self-signed certificate).
 Its use is intended just for development and testing purposes.
 In production, we should use a certificate issued by a trusted Certificate Authority (CA).

 In either case, we're going to see how to enable HTTPS in a Spring Boot application.
-Examples will be shown both for Spring Boot 1 and Spring Boot 2.

 In this tutorial, we're going to:

 - Enable HTTPS in Spring Boot

 - Redirect HTTP requests to HTTPS

 If you don't already have a certificate, follow the step 1a.
 If you have already got an SSL certificate, you can follow the step 1b.

 Throughout this tutorial, I'll use the following technologies and tools:

 Keytool is a certificate management utility provided together with the JDK, so if you have the JDK installed, you should already have keytool available.
 To check it, try running the command